romgar/django-dirtyfields/README.rst

         boolean = models.BooleanField(default=True)
         characters = models.CharField(blank=True, max_length=80)

-- Use one of these 2 functions to know if the instance is dirty, and get the dirty fields:
+- Use one of these 2 functions on a model instance to know if this instance is dirty, and get the dirty fields:

     * is\_dirty()
     * get\_dirty\_fields()